 All of these standards were originally created specifically for aerospace and defense applications, and situations where exceptional weld quality is an absolute necessity.
-The standards apply to any industry where weld failure is not an option, inclusive of automotive, medical, and oil/gas/energy industries in addition to aeronautics.
+The standards apply to any industry where weld failure is not an option, inclusive of automotive, medical, aeronautics and oil/gas/energy industries.

 The Basic Differences